 The team will present their business plan in front of the class on the day assigned.
-Oral presentation should not be longer than 15 minutes.
+Oral presentation should not be longer than 10 minutes.
 All team members are expected to speak in the presentation.
-After the presentation a 5 minute Q&A will be opened.
+After the presentation a short Q&A session will be opened.
 Please turn in to me a printed copy of the presentation and upload to Canvas.